canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 ## 3. Avoid logic inside your fakes

 **Write dumb fakes.
-Avoid complex logic inside fakes.**
+Let's avoid complex logic inside fakes.**

-For example, don't add flags to your stubs to return one value or another.
-Write separate fakes, instead.
+For example, let's not add flags to our stubs to return one value or another.
+Let's write separate fakes, instead.

 Let's test the `OrderService` with and without stock.
-Don't write the two tests with a single `FakeStockService` that uses a flag to signal the two scenarios.
+As a counterexample, let's use a single `FakeStockService` with a flag to signal the two scenarios.

 ```csharp
 [TestClass]